 - Investor rights

 - To comply with reporting and disclosure requirements after the offer has been completed – these obligations differ somewhat between public and proprietary limited companies.

-When is a Company ready for CSF?
+When is a Company ready for Equity Crowdfunding?

 While a CSF intermediary has an obligation to check a CSF Offer document, these checks are largely compliance checks.

 - Whether a Company is ready for CSF is really a question of whether the business is sufficiently attractive to raise investment funds.
 Each CSF intermediary uses its own criteria to assess whether a company is suitable to list on their platform.
 The criteria may include;